tkrajina/10000sentences/HELP.md

 You must have Google translate installed for this option to work.

-If you use another translation app, you can open with the "Open with..." option in the menus.
+If you use another translation app, you can it open with the "Open with..." option in the menus.

 ## Annotations